How to Apply

 After submitting an online application for the Criminology & Criminal Justice Policy (CCJP) program, you will be invited to submit required documents through the University of Guelph's online system, WebAdvisor.

 September is the only entry point for the program.
 All applications are acknowledged when received.

 The deadline to apply to the CCJP MA program is January 15.

 It can take up to five days to receive access to WebAdvisor after applying through the OUAC system.
 Therefore, students should begin their application no later than January 1.

 - Statement of research interest

-- If an applicant's first language is not English, they will be required to submit the results of a standardized language test.
+- If your first language is not English, you will be required to submit the results of a standardized language test.

 - Two (2) academic reference letters and assessment forms.
 An electronic Referee Assessment Form will be sent directly to the referees listed in your online application.